 Skip to content

-Google Voice for business: features, pros & cons, pricing, and FAQs
+Google Voice for business: Features, pros and cons, pricing, and FAQs

-If you’re already using the consumer plan of Google Voice, you may be interested in applying it to your small business as well.
-However, the free plan of Google Voice wasn’t made for business use.
+If you already use the Google Voice consumer plan, you may be interested in it for your small business.
+However, Google Voice’s free plan wasn’t made for businesses.
 You’ll have to upgrade to Google Voice for business, a paid plan, to use it effectively.

 This is a comprehensive guide on what Google Voice for business is, including: